Wizely99/Wizely99/README.md

 I am a passionate software developer from Tanzania.

-- 🔭 I’m currently working on health care systems.
+- 🔭 I’m currently working on system design.
-- 🌱 I’m currently learning devOps.
+- 🌱 Also learning devOps.
 - 👯 I’m looking to collaborate on system design projects.
-- 💬 Ask me about django.
+- 💬 Ask me about django and dotnet.
+- Open to learn new things
 - 📫 How to reach me:hermanpaul050597@gmail.com|+255 711 396 777.